jeugro/salesforceconnector/readme.md

 - Change Endpoint from "https://neptune-software.my.salesforce.com" to your SalesForce endpoint

+# Create new Salesforce Connector
+Start the Application /app/planet9_salesforce_connector

+When defining a Connector (from the Cockpit) in Open Edition, use the following setup:

+1) Use type Server Script

+        Setup (Selection & Fields): (SalesForceConnector) SalesforceAdaptiveRun

+        Run: (SalesForceConnector) SalesforceAdaptiveRun

-When defining a Connector in Open Edition, set StartParameters to the ID of the SalesForce Connector
+        Set StartParameters to the ID of the SalesForce Connector